hamlim/projects/packages/babel-plugin-metadata/README.md

   formatted and returned as a string (defaults to `defaultFormatComments`)
 - `propTypesSource` - the source module that should be treated like `prop-types` (defaults to `'prop-types'`)

-## TODO:

-- [ ] Handle `defaultProps`
-- [ ] Finish parsing propTypes for both assignments and statics
-- [ ] Implement external file tracking for imported values
-- [ ] Handle accessing Component from React import later in the file